Section 194I deals with TDS on rent paid.

 The Following persons are liable to pay TDS under section 194I.

-The TDS rate under section 194I is divided into two parts.
+The TDS rate under section 194I is divided into three parts.

 - 2 % for the use of any machinery or plant or equipment; and